 I’ve had so many people say they like these pancakes even more than “regular” pancakes.
 They rise up nicely without being soggy in the middle, and fill your kitchen with a lemony aroma.
-Try easy-to-make fruit-flavored Date Syrup.
+Instead of maple syrup, try easy-to-make Date Syrup.

 2 cups non-dairy milk (plus extra to thin batter in between cooking pancakes)